UHD-SoftwareEngineering-Summer2017/Final-Project/README.md

   GradeBook Class

-  -course struct
+  +course struct

    -string name

     -int array for grades

-  -student struct
+  +student struct

     -password

     -Name

     -array for course struct

-  -function to write a student file and save it as a .txt file (the file name should be the id + .txt ex.
+  +function to write a student file and save it as a .txt file (the file name should be the id + .txt ex.
 "012345.txt") in the GradeBook folder

-  -function to search student file in the GradeBook folder
+  +function to search student file in the GradeBook folder

-    -return type: string array, split by lines -function to edit a student file in the gradebook -return type: string array, split by lines
+    +return type: string array, split by lines

+  +function to edit a student file in the gradebook

+    +return type: string array, split by lines

       Directory

-  -struct adress
+  +struct adress

    -id

   -first name

   -last name

-  -function to edit a student in the directory .txt
+  +function to edit a student in the directory .txt